TatuArvela/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A brutalist UI tic-tac-toe game made with Unity.
+A brutalist tic-tac-toe game made with Unity.